EndlessATC/Airports/final/AS/JPN/ROAH_readme.md

 ## Known Issues

 - Have different types of traffic use different entry/exit gateways are not possible in this game, therefore aircraft using civil and military routes are separated by duplicating `ROAH`, which means there are two runways each of 18L/36R and 18R/36L.
 As the game will allow you to select approaches meant for a different airport if they share a starting fix with an approach for the airport the selected aircraft is landing at, this can lead to military aircraft flying the "civilian" approach and going around due to trying to land at the "wrong" airport.
-To avoid this issue, civil and military aircraft landing `ROAH` do not have approaches that share fixes except at `VIGER` for 36L (which have a different track and are more easily differentiable).
+To avoid this issue, civil and military aircraft landing `ROAH` do not have approaches that share fixes.
 - Many areas have their ceiling marked as "0" as they are likely not active for all of their hours of operation and interfere with standard flight paths, or because they are shared with traffic to different airports (which is not supported by the game)
 - No `ROAH`-`ROKJ` traffic
+- No `RODN` SIDs - the SIDs are available on the AIP, but the connecting routes to airways are not published as airways or procedures, or even as direct routes or flight planned routes via AIC.
+Author is only aware of one - `ADDAN` (`DCT`) `BASHO` (`DCT`) `AMAMI`.
+In fact, `BASHO` does not appear to be used for any other purpose...

 ## Disclaimer